Experimentation on Endogenous Graphs: Introduction

-We show how our bipartite results apply with minimal modifications to the standard case of unipartite interference, in which the units of analysis and randomization are the same.
-In this setting it is natural to separately estimate the direct effect of a unit being treated, and the indirect effect coming from the treatment of neighboring units.
-We combine unbiased inverse-propensity weighted estimators of the direct effect, while estimating the indirect effect using the previously developed logic for bipartite estimators.
+Our framework extends naturally to the standard unipartite setting, where the units of analysis and randomization are the same.
+There, we combine unbiased inverse-propensity weighted estimators of the direct effect, while estimating the indirect effect using the previously developed logic for bipartite estimators.
 Unbiasedness, consistency and asymptotic normality follow as corollaries to our results for bipartite graphs.